 We are keen to promote high quality legal education scholarship that can be described as rigorous with significant reach.
-Applicants may bid for the full seminar prize fund or part of it.
-They can propose a one-off seminar or series of events in online, face-to-face or hybrid formats.
+Applicants propose a one-off seminar or series of events in online, face-to-face or hybrid formats.
 Applicants can specify individual speakers/contributors and/or propose a wider call for papers.

 The criteria applications will be judged against are as follows: